 Here are some tips to do triceps dips in a way that will give you the benefits you’re looking for.

 For weighted push-ups, you can use either of the variations of push-ups listed above.
 But you’ll also want to add some weights on your back.

 You should start light and then work your way up to more weight over time.

-If you’ve been wanting to get better results from your workouts, chest bodyweight exercises will yield results.
+If you’ve been wanting to get better results from your chest workouts, our list of the best bodyweight exercises will set you on the right path.

 Give them a try, and see how they help you to strengthen and develop your chest.